ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_prompts.rst

 Hashing values supplied by ``vars_prompt``
 ------------------------------------------

-You can hash the entered value so you can use it, for instance, with the user module to define a password:
+You can hash the entered value so you can use it, for example, with the user module to define a password:

 .. code-block:: yaml